Tetricidal/Continues_Cost_Too_Much/README.md

 # Continues_Cost_Too_Much
 Bloons Tower Defense 6 mod.
 Allows the user to adjust the cost of non-event continues after losing a round.
+Only three continues are allowed in a single match.